The training of the teacher who is to help life is something far more than the learning of ideas.

 - In the math avenue, you will receive the latest teaching from Dr. Montessori that was given to her students near the end of her career.

-- The practicum is flexible and does not require full time student teaching.
+- The practicum can be in a suitable location near you and does not require full time student teaching.

 It has been a challenging, amazing, and wonderful year.
 I appreciate your mentorship and am thankful to have your guidance and support. ~Kate

 Thank you for making a world of difference in my life and in the lives of so many others. ~Victoria

 I am eternally grateful for the gift of knowledge you have passed along to me. ~Laura

 Thank you so much for all your wisdom, support and guidance over the course of this year, and for your joyful, loving presence. ~Nada

 Everything you have done has been amazing.
 I can’t believe how much you have helped each of us grow. ~Lauren